Stek-io/hackpad/DOCKER.md

         IS_PRODUCTION - Define if the environment you will be building the docker image is production or not (defaults to true)
         DEV_MODE - Enable/Disable devMode (defaults to false)
         MIXPANEL_TOKEN - Mixpanel token
-        DB_PARAMETERS - Add extra parameters to the jdbc url PROCESS_INBOX - Set to true or false (defaults to false)
+        PROCESS_INBOX - Set to true or false (defaults to false)